epfml/disco/server/README.md

 The helper server is running as a single ExpressJS app.
 It mainly requires [Node](https://nodejs.org/en/), [Express](https://expressjs.com/), [PeerServer](https://github.com/peers/peerjs-server) and [Tensorflow](https://www.tensorflow.org/js).

+If you need to develop while making change to the discojs lib, you will need to link the local package.
+(So that you are not using a fixed remote version of Disco)

 To install the dependencies, run

 ```
 npm ci
+npm link ../discojs/discojs-node # If you need local lib for development
 ```

 This server also requires the [discojs](../discojs/README.md) package.
 Make sure `discojs` is *built* before proceeding to the next steps, by following the [discojs readme](../discojs/README.md).